cloudcodger/showcase/docs/PVE.md

 ## Steps

 1) Manually install [Proxmox Virtual Environment](https://www.proxmox.com/en/proxmox-virtual-environment/overview) onto the three computers.
-2) Make sure the `pve_hosts.ini` file is correct for the names and IP addresses chosen.
+2) Make sure the `lab/proxmox_hosts` file is correct for the names and IP addresses chosen.
 3) Download any image files you want uploaded to each Proxmox VE node and place them in the `files` directory.
+The [`acquire.yml`](#download-cloud-init-images) playbook can be used for this.
 4) Manually configure `root` access (see below).

 # Notices

-The `group_vars/proxmox_hosts.yml` sets `ansible_python_interpreter: /usr/bin/python3`, which may need to be changed if the Proxmox hosts have a different python version installed in the future.
+The `lab/group_vars/proxmox_hosts.yml` sets `ansible_python_interpreter: /usr/bin/python3`, which may need to be changed if the Proxmox hosts have a different python version installed in the future.

 In order to test different storage types, these must either be created and correctly named during the initial installation, or after the initial setup, as is the case for `Ceph`.